actualbudget/docs/docs/experimental/goal-templates.md

 |#template 50| $ 50 |

 There is also a useful variation of a simple template.
-This varation will put a **limit** on how much the balance of a category can be that month.
+This variation will put a **limit** on how much the balance of a category can be that month.
 Here are some examples of how this is used

 <!-- prettier-ignore -->